Cromotus/DataLit23-24/dataset/readme.md

 - **only property damage:** The number of accidents that only resulted in property damage without harm to people
 - **with damage to people:** The total number of accidents that resulted in harm to people
 - **inside cities:** The number of accidents with harm to people that happened inside cities
-- **outside cities without Autobahn:** The number of accidents with harm to people that happend outside cites but not on the Autobahn
+- **outside cities without Autobahn:** The number of accidents with harm to people that happened outside cites but not on the Autobahn
-- **on Autobah:** The number of accidents with harm to people that happened on the Autobahn
+- **on Autobahn:** The number of accidents with harm to people that happened on the Autobahn

 ## Injured Persons
-This table includes the data on the number of persons involved in accidents in different categories as well as their level of injurie.
+This table includes the data on the number of persons involved in accidents in different categories as well as their level of injuries.

 #### Collumn Descriptions
 - **Year:** The Year in which the datapoints where recorded
 - **Total:** Total number of persons injured in an accident in the given year.
 - **lightly injured:** Number of persons involved in accidents that had light injuries
-- **severly injured:** Number of persons involved in accidents that had severe injuries
+- **severely injured:** Number of persons involved in accidents that had severe injuries
 - **dead:** Number of persons involved in accidents that died because of the accident

 ## Injured Persons 2